Changissnz/selfinterest/README.md

 only measurable characteristics of the concept are through the socio-economic labels, belonging to one comprehensive labeling system that is correctly used, of specific individuals.
-The field of socio-economics, being as ubiquitious in the applications of human activity as it is, focuses much on the material possessions and financial status of individuals in a region.
+The field of socio-economics, being as ubiquitious in the applications of human activity as it is, focuses much on the material possessions and political status of individuals in a region.
 Because of this focus, the practical uses of socio-economics is usually not sufficient in the depth of description on the cultural hallmarks and spiritual mores of a people.